Pauline Schäfer: 2021

-On June 13 Schäfer was selected to represent Germany at the 2020 Summer Olympics alongside Elisabeth Seitz, Kim Bui, and Sarah Voss.
-In qualifications at the Olympic Games Germany finished ninth as a team and did not advance to the finals.

-Schäfer was selected as the sole representative to compete at the World Championships in Kitakyushu, Japan.
-She qualified third into the Balance Beam event final with a 13.733.
-She also competed floor and finished sixteenth with a 12.866.
+At the German Championships, Schäfer finished second in the all-around behind Elisabeth Seitz.
+On 13 June, she was selected to represent Germany at the 2020 Summer Olympics alongside Seitz, Kim Bui, and Sarah Voss.
+In qualifications at the Olympic Games, Germany finished ninth as a team and did not advance to the finals.
+She was selected as the sole representative to compete at the World Championships in Kitakyushu, Japan.
 During the balance beam final she won the silver medal behind Urara Ashikawa of Japan.
 This was her third overall world medal on the apparatus.

 2022

 In June, Schäfer won the gold medal on the balance beam at the Osijek World Challenge Cup in Croatia.
 She went on to compete at the German Championships, where she won the gold in the balance beam final, and finished sixth in the floor final.

-In August, Schäfer competed at the European Championships in Munich, where she helped Germany qualify to the team final in fourth place.
-Individually, she also qualified to the balance beam final.
+In August, Schäfer competed at the European Championships in Munich, where she helped Germany qualify for the team final in fourth place.
+Individually, she also qualified for the balance beam final.
 In the team final, the German team of Schäfer, Kim Bui, Emma Malewski, Sarah Voss and Elisabeth Seitz won the bronze medal behind Italy and Great Britain — Germany's first team medal in European Championship history.
-In the beam final, Schäfer finished fifth with a score of 13.200.
+In the balance beam final, Schäfer finished fifth with a score of 13.200.

+2023

+Schäfer won the all-around bronze medal at the German Championships behind Elisabeth Seitz and Emma Malewski.
+She competed at the World Championships in Antwerp and helped Germany finish 13th in qualifications.
+Although Germany did not qualify a full team to the 2024 Olympic Games, Schäfer earned an individual berth as the second highest ranked all-around among gymnasts whose teams did not qualify.
+During the individual finals, Schäfer finished 24th in the all-around and eighth on the balance beam.

+2024

+At the 2024 Summer Olympics, Schäfer finished 56th in the floor exercise and 26th on balance beam.